This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Repeat if more puffs are needed.

-- Rinse your mouth with water after you use your inhaler, as directed by your caregiver.
+- Rinse your mouth with water after you use your inhaler, as directed by your healthcare provider.
 Do not swallow the rinse water.

 How do I care for my dry-powder inhaler?